Nayemjaman/bdnews-scraper/README.md

-# bdnews-scraper
+# bdnews-scraper: Web Scraping News Aggregator

-Web scraping with Scrapy and integrate with Django
+Web scraping with Scrapy and integrated with Django

 </hr>